 - 1. Install IntesisBox MAPS on your laptop, use the setup program supplied for this and follow the instructions given by the Installation wizard. - 2.
 Install IntesisBox in the desired installation site.
 Installation can be on DIN rail or on a stable not vibrating surface (DIN rail mounted inside a metallic industrial cabinet connected to ground is recommended). - 3.
 Connect the M-Bus communication cable coming from the M-Bus network to the port marked as Port A on IntesisBox (More details in section 4). - 4.
-If using, Modbus RTU, connect the communication cable coming from the EIA485/EIA232 port of the Modbus RTU installation to the port marked as Port B of IntesisBox (More details in section 4).

-If using, Modbus TCP, connect the communication cable coming from the Ethernet port of the Modbus TCP installation to the port marked as Port B of IntesisBox (More details in section 4).

-5. Power up IntesisBox.
-The supply voltage can be 9 to 30 Vdc or just 24 Vac.
-Take care of the polarity of the supply voltage applied.

-WARNING!
-In order to avoid earth loops that can damage IntesisBox and/or any other equipment connected to it, we strongly recommend:

-- The use of DC power supplies, floating or with the negative terminal connected to earth.
-Never use a DC power supply with the positive terminal connected to earth. - The use of AC power supplies only if they are floating and not powering any other device. - 6.
-If you want to connect using IP, connect the Ethernet cable from the laptop PC to the port marked as Ethernet of IntesisBox (More details in section 0).

-If you want to connect using USB, connect the USB cable from the laptop PC to the port marked as Console of IntesisBox (More details in section 0).

-- 7. Open IntesisBox MAPS, create a new project selecting a copy of the one named IBOX-MBS-MBUS. - 8.
+If using, Modbus RTU, connect the communication cable coming from the EIA485/EIA232 port of the Modbus RTU installation to the port marked as Port B of IntesisBox (More details in section 4). - If using, Modbus TCP, connect the communication cable coming from the Ethernet port of the Modbus TCP installation to the port marked as Port B of IntesisBox (More details in section 4). - 5.
+Power up IntesisBox.
+The supply voltage should be any of the voltage range allowed (check section 6).
+Take care of the polarity of the supply voltage applied. - WARNING!
+In order to avoid earth loops that can damage IntesisBox and/or any other equipment connected to it, we strongly recommend the use of DC power supplies, floating or with the negative terminal connected to earth.
+Never use a DC power supply with the positive terminal connected to earth. - 6.
+If you want to connect using IP, connect the Ethernet cable from the laptop PC to the port marked as Ethernet of IntesisBox (More details in section 0). - If you want to connect using USB, connect the USB cable from the laptop PC to the port marked as Console of IntesisBox (More details in section 0). - 7.
+Open IntesisBox MAPS, create a new project selecting a copy of the one named IBOX-MBS-MBUS. - 8.
 Modify the configuration as desired, save it and download the configuration file to IntesisBox as explained in the IntesisBox MAPS user manual. - 9.
 Visit the Diagnostic section and check that there is communication activity, some TX frames and some other RX frames.
 This means that the communication with the M-Bus installation and Modbus Master devices are OK.
 In case there is no communication activity between IntesisBox and the M-Bus and/or Modbus devices, check that those are operative: check the baud rate, the communication cable used to connect all devices and any other communication parameter.